makerbot/ReplicatorG/HACKING.md

 > sudo apt-get install libdbus-java

+# Windows

+The dbus-java jars are now included in the ReplicatorG repository.
+A windows installer for dbus exists, though we haven't tested it much.
+It can be found at http://code.google.com/p/dbus-windows-installer/

 # Running a Printer Process

 > ant run -Drun.arguments="printer --bus-name com.makerbot.Printer.printer0 --machine-name 'The Replicator Dual' --port /dev/ttyACM0"